Baby Cade’s Guide To Making Money With Your Blog Content

 Placing an RSS Feed on the Blog

-Placing an RSS feed on the blog will provide my readers with relevant content about the targeted subject matter and add any search engine optimization efforts.
+Placing an RSS feed on the blog will give my readers relevant content about the targeted subject matter and add any search engine optimization efforts.

 I will create a simple RSS feed for my blog to focus on some players on my fantasy baseball squad.
 Note that this won’t work if Blogger is hosting your blog.